V33RU/CommandInWiFi-Zeroclick/ATTACK_MODEL.md

 ### 3.8 Path Traversal

+**Likelihood: Low.** Requires firmware that uses the SSID directly as a filename or path component — uncommon but not impossible in custom IoT firmware that logs WiFi scan results to per-network files.

 **How it works:** Firmware that stores SSID scan history or logs on the filesystem may use the SSID as part of a file path.
 Directory traversal sequences (`../`) in the SSID can escape the intended directory.

 **Vulnerable code pattern:**